UnionRolistes/Bot-Roles/README.md

 4. Install the packages with ```npm install```

-You will now setup the bot but before you must check some things:
+Before setting up the "real" bot you must check some things:
  - You need a so called token for your bot.
+You need it later.
  -> How to obtain the token?
 Create an [application](https://discord.com/developers/applications) and follow the steps below:
  ![Bot](https://github.com/Myst82015/L-Union-des-R-listes/blob/main/assets/Screenshot_1.png)
  Now navigate to "Bot"